token4/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

+----------HOW TO RUN----------
+Click on index.html or visit http://token4.github.io/frontend-nanodegree-arcade-game/
+and enjoy the app!

 ----------OBJECTIVE----------

 The Objective of the game is to guide your player up across the road and into the water.